02 Centre of Rotation#

 Presentation#

-The two spheres connected to each other by means of the light stick are balanced (see Diagram to show where the centre of mass (\(\mathrm{CM}\)) is located.
-As can be observed, the location of the \(\mathrm{CM}\) divides the distance ( \(d\) ) between the two centres of the spheres in roughly \(\frac{1}{3} d\) and \(\frac{2}{3} d\).
+The two spheres, connected by a light stick, are balanced (see Figure 10) to show where the centre of mass (\(\mathrm{CM}\)) is located.
+The location of the \(\mathrm{CM}\) divides the distance ( \(d\) ) between the two centres of the spheres in roughly \(\frac{1}{3} d\) and \(\frac{2}{3} d\).

-Then the system of the two spheres connected by the rubber band is taken.
-The rubber band is twisted (see Diagram and Remarks).
-The system is placed on the board with the grid and then left by itself.
-The combination starts to rotate while unwinding the twisted rubber band.
-As can be observed, the combination rotates around a fixed point.
-This can be recognized as the \(\mathrm{CM}\) shown in the first part of the demonstration.
-During the rotation the distance between the spheres increases, but its centre of rotation keeps the ratio \(\frac{1}{3}:\frac{2}{3}\).
+The system of two spheres connected by a twisted rubber band (see Figure 10 and Remarks) is placed on the gridboard, and then left by itself.
+The system begins to rotate as the twisted rubber band unwinds.
+The system rotates around a fixed point.
+This can be recognized as the \(\mathrm{CM}\).
+This can be related to the first part of the demonstration.
+Note that during the rotation, the distance between the spheres increases, but its centre of rotation keeps the ratio \(\frac{1}{3}:\frac{2}{3}\)!

 Explanation#

-Fig. 9 .#
+Fig. 13 .#

-The axis of rotation characterizes itself by the fact that, at any position on this axis, \(\vec{L}\) will have the same magnitude and direction (at \(O^{'}\) the horizontal components of \(L_{1 a}\) and \(L_{2 a}\) cancel, and their vertical components add up to \(\vec{L}\): see Sources.
+The axis of rotation characterizes itself by the fact that, at any position on this axis, \(\vec{L}\) will have the same magnitude and direction (at \(O^{'}\) the horizontal components of \(L_{1 a}\) and \(L_{2 a}\) cancel, and their vertical components add up to \(\vec{L}\): see Sources).
 This means that only one axis of rotation is possible.
-When, for instance, an axis of rotation is chosen passing through the centre of \(\mathrm{m}_{1}\), then the total angular momentum adds up to \(L_{2 b}\) (see Figure 9 b).
+When, for instance, an axis of rotation is chosen passing through the centre of \(\mathrm{m}_{1}\), then the total angular momentum adds up to \(L_{2 b}\) (see Figure 13 b).
 And so, being constant in magnitude, its direction constantly changes (describing a cone).
 Such a situation needs an external torque.

-In our demonstration, there is no external torque and the sphere-system rotates around an axis somewhere between the two spheres (Figure 10).
+In our demonstration, there is no external torque, and the sphere-system rotates around an axis somewhere between the two spheres (Figure 14).
 At \(O\), \(\vec{L}=\vec{R}_{1} \times m_{1} \vec{v}_{1}+\vec{R}_{2} \times m_{2} \vec{v}_{2}\), directed along the axis of rotation.
 At \(O^{'}\), the horizontal components of \(L_{1}\) and \(L_{2}\) need to cancel in order to keep \(L\) along the axis of rotation.

-\(L_{2 h}=m_{2} \omega R_{2} y L_{2 h}=m_{2} \omega R_{2} y\).
-These two are equal when \(m_{1} R_{1}=m_{2} R_{2}\), and this is so when the axis of rotation passes through the \(\mathrm{CM}\).
+These two are equal when \(m_{1} R_{1}=m_{2} R_{2}\), this holds when the axis of rotation passes through the \(\mathrm{CM}\).

 Remarks#